-With over 1,700 islands scattered across its turquoise waters, Palawan was made for island hopping adventures – and November marks the start of the season.
-Here you can snorkel with turtles in the bath-temperature shallows, recline on powder-white beaches with a freshly-felled coconut in hand, and fish for your supper from the back of a traditional bangka sailing boat.
+With over 1,700 islands scattered across its turquoise waters, Palawan was made for island hopping adventures and November marks the start of the season.
+Here you can snorkel with turtles in the bath-temperature shallows, recline on powder-white beaches with a freshly-picked coconut in hand, and fish for your dinner from the back of a traditional bangka sailing boat.

 Whether you opt for an off-grid sailing adventure (Tao Philippines runs incredible sustainable island camping trips) or all-out luxury (El Nido Resorts has some fabulous options), the islands of Palawan always feel five-star.